rrnyquist/ebenezer/_Scripture/ESV/53_II_Thessalonians.md

 For you yourselves know how you ought to imitate us, because we were not idle when we were with you, ^0307

-nor did we eat anyone’s bread without paying for it, but with toil and labor we worked night and day, that we might not be a burden to any of you. ^0308
+nor did we eat anyone's bread without paying for it, but with toil and labor we worked night and day, that we might not be a burden to any of you. ^0308

 It was not because we do not have that right, but to give you in ourselves an example to imitate. ^0309

-For even when we were with you, we would give you this command : If anyone is not willing to work, let him not eat. ^0310
+For even when we were with you, we would give you this command: If anyone is not willing to work, let him not eat. ^0310

 For we hear that some among you walk in idleness, not busy at work, but busybodies. ^0311